gilles-peskine-arm/mbedtls/docs/architecture/psa-driver-interface.md

 A capability is a JSON object containing the following properties:

-* `"methods"` (mandatory, list of strings).
-A list of method names.
-Most method names consist of PSA API function names without the `psa_` prefix.
-The exact set of method names that a driver may define depends on the driver type; refer to the section on each driver type for details.
+* `"operations"` (optional, list of strings).
+Each element is an [operation family](#operation-families).
+If specified, the core will invoke this capability of the driver only when performing one of the specified operations.
+If omitted, the core will invoke this capability of the driver for all applicable operations.
 * `"algorithms"` (optional, list of strings).
 Each element is an [algorithm specification](#algorithm-specifications).
-If specified, the core will invoke the methods listed in the `"methods"` property only when performing one of the specified algorithms.
+If specified, the core will invoke this capability of the driver only when performing one of the specified algorithms.
 If omitted, the core will invoke the methods for all applicable algorithms.
 * `"key_types"` (optional, list of strings).
 Each element is a [key type specification](#key-type-specifications).
-If specified, the core will invoke the methods listed in the `"methods"` property only for operations involving a key with one of the specified key types.
-If omitted, the core will invoke the methods for all applicable key types.
+If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key types.
+If omitted, the core will invoke this capability of the driver for all applicable key types.
 * `"key_sizes"` (optional, list of integers).
-If specified, the core will invoke the methods listed in the `"methods"` property only for operations involving a key with one of the specified key sizes.
-If omitted, the core will invoke the methods for all applicable key sizes.
+If specified, the core will invoke this capability of the driver only for operations involving a key with one of the specified key sizes.
+If omitted, the core will invoke this capability of the driver for all applicable key sizes.
 Key sizes are expressed in bits.
 * `"names"` (optional, object).
 A mapping from method names listed in the `"methods"` value, to the name of the C function in the driver that implements this method.
 If a method is not listed here, name of the driver function that implements it is the driver's prefix followed by an underscore (`_`) followed by the method name.
 If this property is omitted, it is equivalent to an empty object (so each method is implemented by a function with called *prefix*`_`*method*).
 * `"fallback"` (optional for transparent drivers, not permitted for opaque or remote drivers, boolean).
 If present and true, the driver may return `PSA_ERROR_NOT_SUPPORTED`, in which case the core should call another driver or use built-in code to perform this operation.
 If absent or false, the core should not include built-in code to perform this particular cryptographic mechanism.